Kyriosity/read-write/README+/software/design/parts/README+/ext_parts.md

 What are the cornerstones of a new big project - technologies, tools, requirements, planning, team, budget?
 Neither. \
 **The fundamentals are already existing and proven concepts/components to adopt.**

+> This belongs to the universal paradigm: learn first from others.

 Full-fledged third-party frameworks, libraries, and services allow developers to focus on application business and UX rather than tame technologies, type and maintain tons of boilerplate code; test, find, and fix extra bugs.<sup>:raising_hand:</sup>

 Such external parts are often a click away from evaluation and range: